 Notifiable trading – Equinor ASA

-/EIN News/ -- The following primary insiders in Equinor ASA (OSE: EQNR, NYSE: EQNR) have on 26 July 2019 bought shares in Equinor ASA:
+/EIN News/ -- A primary insider in Equinor ASA (OSE: EQNR, NYSE: EQNR) has bought shares in Equinor ASA:

-Jon Erik Reinhardsen, chair of the board of directors in Equinor ASA, has bought 2,000 shares in Equinor ASA at a price of NOK 159,50 per share.
-Reinhardsen will after the transaction in total hold 4,584 shares in Equinor ASA.
+Jeroen van der Veer, board member in Equinor ASA, has on 1 August 2019 bought 3,000 shares in Equinor ASA at a price of NOK 158,83 per share. van der Veer will after the transaction in total hold 3,000 shares in Equinor ASA.

-Eldar Sætre, chief executive officer in Equinor ASA, has bought 6,000 in Equinor ASA at a price of NOK 159,8153 per share.
-Sætre will after the transaction in total hold 80.755 shares in Equinor ASA.

-Svein Skeie, senior vice president in Equinor ASA, has bought 2,500 shares in Equinor ASA at a price of NOK 159,787 per share.
-Skeie will after the transaction in total hold 36,966 shares in Equinor ASA.

-Ørjan Kvelvane, senior vice president in Equinor ASA, has bought 5,000 shares in Equinor ASA at a price of NOK 159,76 per share.
-Kvelvane will after the transaction in total hold 8,460 shares in Equinor ASA.

 This information is subject to the disclosure requirements pursuant to Section 5-12 the Norwegian Securities Trading Act